 - Accessible Charts (use visuals to convey complex ideas to users – from Penn State).

 - Equations (how to make math equations accessible – from Penn State)

 - All videos should have captions.

-- Panopto is now available – Panopto is an all-in-one video platform.
+- Panopto is an all-in-one video platform.
 It not only provides desktop lecture recording and automatic captioning services, but also offers pedagogical features to add learning interactions within a video.
-It is seamlessly integrated with Canvas.
-You can review our Panopto Documentation for both the PC (Windows) and Mac (Apple) or attend a training workshop.
+It is also seamlessly integrated with Canvas.
+You can review our documentation for both the PC (Windows) and Mac (Apple) or attend a training workshop.
 Students can also create Panopto recordings in your Canvas course.
 For more details, please review our documentation for student use of Panopto: Panopto Recordings for Students and Panopto Assignments for Students.

 - NJVid, known as the New Jersey Digital Video Repository, is a service for video streaming and publishing of videos for higher education institutions.
 NJVID provides a common online platform for presenting, accessing, and hosting Montclair State University’s licensed and locally produced videos that educate and enlighten viewers in support of hybrid and online teaching and learning.

-- MSU’s NJVID accommodates two types of video collections: Academic/Administrative Collections and Commercial Video Collections (the Sprague Library Collection).
+- Montclair State’s NJVID accommodates two types of video collections: Academic/Administrative Collections and Commercial Video Collections (the Sprague Library Collection).
 NJVID Digital Media Repository

 - Formatting – Use a sans serif font such as Arial, Helvetica or Verdana, 12 point or larger and left aligned.